 “I’ve known Jeremy since we were all little, he’s always just been Elena’s little brother.
 Then like overnight, when we weren’t looking he grew up.
 He became a friend, a boyfriend, a hunter all these things.
 Now he’s not just little Gilbert, he’s Jeremy.
 He’s still easily talked into doing things he shouldn’t, and he still gets angry too quickly, but that’s what growing up’s about learning how to not do those things you used to do.
 He’s been growing up while no one was looking and I think he’s done a good job of it all on his own.”

 Jeremy didn’t know what to think.
 He’d only ever been Elena’s little brother, he didn’t know that anyone besides Bonnie had noticed him becoming anything else.
-The fact that Caroline had noticed him while he’d pretty much dismissed her made him feel less like the young man he was slowly becoming and more like the boy he used to be.
+The fact that Caroline had noticed him while he had pretty much dismissed her made him feel less like the young man he was slowly becoming and more like the boy he used to be.

 “Caroline, what do you think of Stefan Salvatore?”

 “Stefan helped me when no one else would.
 When I became a vampire all anyone else wanted to do was kill me or minimize the damage I was going to do.
 Stefan was the only one who actually explained everything to me.
 He told me I wasn’t a monster and that I was still me, I was just more of me.
 He has issues of his own, god does he have issues, but through it all he’s still a good person.
-Even when he’s been a monumental pain in the ass, or moping about something he still does everything he can to help his friends.
+Even when he’s being a monumental pain in the ass, or moping about something he still does everything he can to help his friends.
 Stefan is one of the best friends you could ever have, because he doesn’t judge you or anything, he just helps you.”